 What Is Gender Equality — and What Does Gender Equality in the Workplace Look Like?

-Let’s look at the way UNICEF, as a United Nations body, defines gender equality, then.
-To the UN, gender equality would be a societal state in which “women and men, girls and boys” enjoy equal (meaning the same) conditions, opportunities, and treatment.
+Let’s look at how UNICEF, a United Nations body, defines gender equality.
+To the UN, gender equality is a societal state in which “women and men, girls and boys” enjoy equal (meaning the same) conditions, opportunities, and treatment.

-A society practicing gender equality would be one in which people, and the roles they play, are valued equally, regardless of their gender — something that requires their different needs, as well as their similarities, to be taken into account.
+A society practicing gender equality would be one in which people and the roles they play are valued equally, regardless of their gender—something that requires taking into account their different needs and similarities.

-An even more recent concept would be gender equity — rather than conditions being the same for everyone, no matter their biology, they would be fair.
+An even more recent concept is gender equity—rather than conditions being the same for everyone, no matter their biology, they would be fair.

 If three stepping stools were available, giving each of these children one would represent equality — but offering the shortest child two, the middle child one, and the tallest child no stool would be equitable.

-Gender equality in the workplace would mean, among other things, employers embracing equal opportunities — the same pay for the same roles, the same career advancement opportunities, and also steps to ensure that the leadership roles in a company aren’t top-heavy with men.
+Gender equality in the workplace would mean, among other things, employers embracing equal opportunities—the same pay for the same roles, the same career advancement opportunities, and steps to ensure that a company’s leadership roles aren’t top-heavy with men.

-Meanwhile, the most progressive workplaces may make it clear that these same opportunities are also available to men, especially fathers, who can subsequently take a more active role in their children’s lives.
+Meanwhile, the most progressive workplaces may clarify that these same opportunities are also available to men, especially fathers, who can take a more active role in their children’s lives.

-Together, all the progress businesses can make toward gender equality ultimately create a welcoming and productive working environment in which all employees can thrive, no matter their gender.
+Together, all the progress businesses can make toward gender equality ultimately creates a welcoming and productive working environment in which all employees can thrive, regardless of their gender.

 See Related: Examples of the Collective Model Impact